Disability/Personal Injury

 • Terminated despite ongoing disability

-You should review your options under an LTD denied Ontario claim.
+You should review your options.

 At Samfiru Tumarkin LLP, our disability lawyers help Ontarians challenge unfair LTD decisions and push back when benefits end prematurely — so policies are applied properly, not opportunistically.